odioski/FWCracker_v2/README.md

 	find / -name pyserial-ports -exec echo -e ":{}\n" >> $PATH \;

-Make sure with this:
+Make sure it got added with this:

 	echo $PATH

 That's the fastest way.
-You can also just fix your venv.
+You can also just fix your venv

 	python -m venv path/to/your/venv